slapdau/apple-pascal-time/CONTRIBUTING.md

 control blame annotations.

-While your own contributions are not going to be exhaustively checked against a 312 point code style guide,do roughly follow the style of the files you are modifying so that your own contribution looks like it belongs there.
+While your own contributions are not going to be exhaustively checked against a 312 point code style guide, do roughly follow the style of the files you are modifying so that your own contribution looks like it belongs there.

 That's about it in terms of formal guidelines.
 This project is currently very much a one man show in the quiet hours after dinner.
 There is no social media.
 There is no project website.
-Code review consists of a quick once over without too many "Ewww!" moments.
+Code review consists of a quick once over to check there aren't too many "Eugh!" moments.